Welcome EDHS Teachers

 - Please stop by to chat with Amy about any research projects you would like to plan; she can prepare a lesson on the best resources for your project goals, instruct students in how to use library resources, create resource lists and pathfinders, and make suggestions to assist you and your students with the research process.

 - Send no more than 5 students at one time.
 If only 5 teachers do this in one period, we have a full house!

 - Send students with a PASS that includes the FIRST AND LAST NAMES of each student, the DATE, the TIME, as well as WHAT THEY SHOULD ACCOMPLISH in the library.

 - Students who arrive without a pass will be sent back to you to obtain one from you.

 - Remind students to give their pass to a staff member when they arrive in the library.

 - Ask for the pass back upon the students' return to your classroom; it should be SIGNED by an adult staff member and have the time they arrived to us and departed from the library as well

 Lessons in the Library:

-First and foremost, Amy is a credentialed TEACHER; she can deliver full lessons or 5-to-20-minute mini tutorials on how to use a particular resource, powerful Internet searching beyond Google, Internet safety/responsible use, evaluating web sites, avoiding hoax or misleading sites, and MLA format citation.
+First and foremost, Amy is a credentialed TEACHER; she can deliver full lessons or 5-to-20-minute mini tutorials on how to use a particular resource, powerful Internet searching beyond Google, Internet safety/responsible use, fake news, evaluating web sites, avoiding hoax or misleading sites, and MLA format citation.
 "How to Use the Library" is probably the most important lesson she delivers to students during their years at El Dorado High School, because it prepares them for a lifetime of accessing, evaluating, analyzing, and synthesizing information with confidence.
 Experts in information literacy agree that use of the Internet and digitalization of information has only increased the need for professional lessons in order for 21st century students to be able to:

 - manage the overwhelming amount of information available on a given topic